 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lady Lake has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lady Lake has few renters and college students.
 But the biggest reason it is quieter in Lady Lake than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lady Lake may be for you.

-Lady Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lady Lake does not have a public transit system used by locals to get to and from work.

-The education level of Lady Lake citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.67% of adults 25 and older in Lady Lake have a college degree.
+The education level of Lady Lake citizens is a little higher than the average for US cities and towns: 22.13% of adults in Lady Lake have at least a bachelor's degree.

-The per capita income in Lady Lake in 2018 was $27,124, which is middle income relative to Florida and the nation.
-This equates to an annual income of $108,496 for a family of four.
+The per capita income in Lady Lake in 2018 was $28,773, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $115,092 for a family of four.
 However, Lady Lake contains both very wealthy and poor people as well.

 Lady Lake is a somewhat ethnically-diverse town.
 The people who call Lady Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lady Lake residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lady Lake include German, Irish, English, Italian, and French.